Can you describe your job here?

 - I started taking part by signing up for all of the employee networks, so that I was in the loop regarding the cool speaker events and opportunities to meet people and to learn from them.

 - I get a bi-weekly email of interesting volunteer opportunities I can take part in throughout the tristate area.

-- I’ve been able to take part in the diversity and inclusion task force within my group (CCS).
+- I’ve been able to take part in the diversity and inclusion task force.
 We meet regularly to come up with and implement ideas to find the right people for the UBS Investment Bank with diverse backgrounds.